Akshay-Hegde/bpmn/README.md

 and other runtime data.
 Like [Activiti](http://activiti.org/) it makes good use of the command pattern during execution of a process instance.

-The engine is currently missing support for timer events and async executions due to PHP's lack of a native background job execution feature.
+The engine is currently missing support for timer events due to PHP's lack of a native background job scheduling feature.
+Async continuations before and after activities are supported but require a job scheduler (cron, message queue, etc.) that can execute PHP jobs.
+The engine will fall back to synchronous continuations by default if the job executor is not configured for background tasks.